HughesNet Internet in Pennsylvania at a Glance

 About HughesNet Satellite Internet in Pennsylvania

 HughesNet is one of the nation's leading satellite internet providers, delivering broadband service to customers across Pennsylvania using its advanced Jupiter satellite system in geostationary orbit.
 Unlike cable or fiber, HughesNet does not require ground-based infrastructure to reach your home.
-A small satellite dish installed on your property communicates directly with a satellite 22,000 miles above the equator, meaning service is available anywhere in Pennsylvania with a clear view of the southern sky, from Philadelphia, Pittsburgh, and Allentown to the most remote corners of the state.
+A small satellite dish installed on your property communicates directly with a satellite 22,000 miles above the equator, meaning service is available anywhere in Pennsylvania with a clear view of the southern sky, from Philadelphia, Pittsburgh.
+Allentown to the most remote corners of the state.

 Central Pennsylvania's mountain ridges and the northern tier counties along the New York border contain significant broadband deserts.
 For these communities, HughesNet provides a modern broadband connection that simply cannot be matched by the limited or nonexistent wired options available.
-Pennsylvania features the Appalachian Mountains running diagonally across the state, the Pocono Mountains, the Allegheny Plateau, and the Delaware and Susquehanna River valleys, and HughesNet's satellite technology overcomes these geographic barriers by beaming internet directly to your home regardless of terrain or distance from urban infrastructure.
+Pennsylvania features the Appalachian Mountains running diagonally across the state, the Pocono Mountains, the Allegheny Plateau, and the Delaware and Susquehanna River valleys.
+HughesNet's satellite technology overcomes these geographic barriers by beaming internet directly to your home regardless of terrain or distance from urban infrastructure.

-Pennsylvania's "T" - the vast, mountainous, and sparsely populated region between the Philadelphia and Pittsburgh metros - includes counties like Potter, Cameron, and Sullivan that rank among the worst in the state for broadband access.
+Pennsylvania's "T" - the vast, mountainous, and sparsely populated region between the Philadelphia.
+Pittsburgh metros - includes counties like Potter, Cameron, and Sullivan that rank among the worst in the state for broadband access.
 HughesNet satellite bridges the gap for these Appalachian communities where mountain ridges block cable and fiber deployment.

 HughesNet Plans Available in Pennsylvania